Fantasy Lake Scuba Park

 • Boat simulator

-• When the adventure (Wibit) park is open, there is a food trucks on the weekends
+• When the adventure (Wibit) park is open, there is usually a food truck on the weekends you can visit.

 • Online ticketing & waivers